Spotlight: Churchill and The Importance Of Painting

 The Legacy Began

 In Churchill’s mid 70’s, Sir Alfred Mountings persuaded him to enter two pieces into The Royal Academy Summer Exhibition.
-Under a pseudonym, he showed two works of Chartwell which were well received, and he exhibited three pics the following year under his own name.
+Under a pseudonym, he showed two works of Chartwell which were well received, and he exhibited three picturess the following year under his own name.

 When Churchill was ousted from government, painting became more and more important to him.
-Even despite his strokes his stubbornness sand bloodymindedness saw that he continued painting almost until the end January 1965.
+Even despite his strokes his stubbornness and bloodymindedness saw that he continued painting almost until the end in January 1965.
 After which point, more than 500 canvases were auctioned, and his goldfish painting went for £2m at Sotheby’s.

-Ultimately, the primal business of recording the world around through his oil paints was a means of Churchill getting rid of ego and was perhaps his secret to sanity.
+Ultimately, throughout his life the primal business of recording the world around through his oil paints was a means of Churchill getting rid of ego and was perhaps his secret to sanity.
 He only wrote once about his art publicly and rarely spoke of it, ‘If it weren’t for painting I couldn’t live – I couldn’t bear the strain of things.’